Keene, Texas: Media

 In addition to the Dallas-Fort Worth media, news related to the city of Keene is covered by the Keene Star and Cleburne Times-Review.
 The latter newspaper covers Johnson and Somervell counties.

 Radio stations include KHFX, which has a country music format, and KJRN, the listener-supported, Christian radio station of Southwestern Adventist University.

 Education

 The Keene Independent School District provides public education to the area.
 It includes Keene Elementary School, Keene Junior High, and Keene High School.

 There are two private schools in the city, Keene Adventist Elementary School (grades K–8), and Chisholm Trail Academy (grades 9–12).
 Both schools, along with Southwestern Adventist University (a private liberal arts university in Keene which is currently the only four-year institution of higher learning in Johnson County), are affiliated with the Seventh-day Adventist Church.

 Parks

 Elisa Carver Park is located in the heart of Keene and includes softball, soccer and tee ball fields, volleyball and basketball courts, walking trail, playground, picnic area, and nine-hole disc golf course.
 There is also a park by the privately run Keene Adventist Elementary School.

 Sports

-Keene is home to semi-professional soccer club Keene FC, who play in the United Premier Soccer League, the fourth division of soccer in the U.S.
+Keene is home to semi-professional soccer club Keene FC, who play in the United Premier Soccer League.